awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.advanced-features.instance-store.md

 ### Supported instance classes for the RDS for Oracle instance store<a name="CHAP_Oracle.advanced-features.instance-store.overview.instance-classes"></a>

-Amazon RDS supports the instance store for the following memory optimized instance classes:
+Amazon RDS supports the instance store for the following instance classes:
 + db\.m5d
 + db\.r5d

+RDS for Oracle supports the preceding instance classes for the BYOL licensing model only\.
+For more information, see [Supported RDS for Oracle instance classes](Oracle.Concepts.InstanceClasses.md#Oracle.Concepts.InstanceClasses.Supported) and [Bring Your Own License \(BYOL\)](Oracle.Concepts.Licensing.md#Oracle.Concepts.Licensing.BYOL)\.

 To see the total instance storage for the supported instance types, run the following command in the AWS CLI\.